mihaelamj/appledocsucker/Packages/GUI_PROPOSAL.md

 ## Conclusion

-A native macOS GUI for AppleDocsucker will:
+A native macOS GUI for AppleCupertino will:
 1. Make the tool accessible to more users
 2. Provide better visibility into long-running operations
 3. Maintain full backwards compatibility with CLI